r4wd3r/ADPWN/README.md

 # ADPWN
-Useful tools for Windows AD explotaition, post-exp and pwning.
+Useful tools for Windows AD explotaition and pwning.